RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

     3. Use `team.{projectname}` for the "Group Email Address"
     4. Under "Basic Permissions" set the "Post" permission to "Public"
     5. Add ben@radialdevgroup.com, rebecca@radialdevgroup.com, and other members to the team.
 Set Ben, Rebecca, and yourself as admins for the group.
-    -This should be set up by the dev lead
+    -This should be set up by the develeoper lead
   - [ ] Slack Channels
     - #projectname for client discussion (if client wishes to communicate via Slack).
 Be sure to invite the client as a single channel guest.
     - #projectname-internal for developer discussions